dshorthouse/bloodhound/README.md

      $ RACK_ENV=production ./bin/populate_search.rb --rebuild

+### Step 6: Populate dataset metadata

+     $ RACK_ENV=production ./bin/gbif_datasets.rb --populate

+If the above has been executed in previous runs, then execute the following to gather metadata for new datasets:

+     $ RACK_ENV=production ./bin/gbif_datasets.rb --update

 ## Neo4j Dump & Restore

 Notes to self because I never remember how to dump from my laptop and reload onto the server.
 Must stop Neo4j before this can be executed.